-Some women are concerned by the changes menopause causes to their sexual lives and others are not so worried.
+Some women are concerned by the changes menopause causes to their sexual lives, and others are not so worried.
 It really depends on you, your attitude to sex, your age, how menopause has affected you, whether you are in a relationship, whether you want to have sex and whether there are other things happening in your life you are more concerned about.

 There are many reasons we find ourselves having difficulty when it comes to sex.
-For more information please see our webpages on sex and sexual health.
+For more information, please see our webpages on 'Sex and sexual health'.

 Libido (sexual desire) tends to be lowered in some women at perimenopause and menopause.
 It is difficult to have desire if:

-The area of wellbeing and libido is very complex and research tells us these are likely to be influenced by psychological factors more than testosterone.
-For example, a woman's individual situation, her relationship status and satisfaction, her past experience of problems and whether she is experiencing anxiety or depression are important influences.
+The area of wellbeing and libido is very complex, and research tells us these are likely to be influenced by psychological factors more than testosterone.
+For example, a woman's individual situation, her relationship status and satisfaction, her past experience of sexual problems and whether she is experiencing anxiety or depression are important influences.

 For women younger than 50, contraception is recommended for at least two years after the final period.

-Help your partner access good objective information about menopause and discuss your own experiences to help their understanding.
+Partner attitudes to menopause have an impact on your experience of menopause.
+Having an informed, supportive partner can help during this time.
+Help your partner to gain access to good objective information about menopause, and discuss your own experiences to help their understanding.

 This web page is designed to be informative and educational.
 It is not intended to provide specific medical advice or replace advice from your health practitioner.
-The information above is based on current medical knowledge, evidence and practice as at March 2014.
+The information above is based on current medical knowledge, evidence and practice as at December 2017.